obenland/wp-approve-user/readme.txt

 === WP Approve User ===
 Contributors: kobenland
-Tags: admin, user, login, approve, user management Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G65Y5CM3HVRNY Requires at least: 3.1
+Tags: admin, user, login, approve, user management, plugin Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G65Y5CM3HVRNY Requires at least: 3.1
 Tested up to: 3.3.1
-Stable tag: 1.0
+Stable tag: 1.1.0

 Adds action links to user table to approve or unapprove user registrations.

 == Description ==

 This plugin lets you approve or reject user registrations.
-While a user is unapproved, he/she canâ€™t access the WordPress Admin.
+While a user is unapproved, he/she canÕt access the WordPress Admin.

 On activation of the plugin, all existing users will automatically be flagged Approved.
 The blog admin will never experience restricted access and does not need approval.